cbdevnet/midimonster/backends/maweb.md

 A fader executor consists of a fader, two buttons (`upper`, `lower`) above it and one `flash` button below it.

-These controls can be adressed like
+These controls can be addressed like

 ```
 mw1.page1.fader5 > mw1.page1.upper5